KumoCorp/kumomta/docs/tutorial/install_with_docker.md

-# Installing KumoMTA for Production Use
+# Installing KumoMTA in a Docker container

-If you plan to use KumoMTA for production use without modification, you can install a docker image and "just run it".

 To build a lightweight alpine-based docker image:

-- Prepare your system with the needed essentials
+- Prepare your system with the needed essentials (see[ System Preparation](./system_preparation.md))
 - Ensure docker is actually installed in your server instance.

 ## APT based systems